 Somewhere in 2016 I noticed that the job I once loved so much became just that – a job.

-Now that my internship has come to an end, I am still not sure if I will keep on working in diving or continue to travel for a few more weeks.
-Whatever it will be I am very grateful for the opportunity that I was given here at KSA.
-Not only did I learn a lot from my experienced colleagues and trainers, I also formed friendships that will last a lifetime with many great people.
+Now my internship has come to an end.
+I am not sure if I will keep on working in diving or continue to travel for a few more weeks.
+Whatever it will be, I am very grateful for the opportunity that I was given here at KSA.
+I learned a lot from my experienced colleagues and trainers.
+The friendships I formed will last a lifetime, with many great people.

 Oh, and my dive buddy JT?
 Well it turns out that we were a match made in heaven and quickly became more than just buddies!
 I better start looking for jobs in Singapore I guess…You probably know by now: If you were to ask me if you should start your diving career at KSA – it’s a definitive yes!